radudumitrache/SoftwareQuality/README.md

 1. Clone the GitHub repository or download the source code.
 2. Open the project in an IDE like IntelliJ (as indicated by `Jabberpoint-IT.iml`).
 3. Navigate to the `src` directory and compile the source code.
-4. Run the compiled binary from the `bin` directory.

 ## Usage